bcgov/api-specs/geocoder/AddressExchangeSchema.md

 LOCALITY|Richmond
 PROVINCE_CODE|BC

-Terminal B and C gates are represented similarly.
+The gates of terminals B and C are represented similarly.

 If this example was provided as reference data to the BC Address Geocoder, the Geocoder would derive full addresses such as: